renpy/renpy/newdoc/source/screens.rst

 then the value is placed in `_return`.

 This can be used to display an imagemap.
-The imagemap can place a value into the `_return` variable using the :actref:`Return` action, or can jump to a label using the :actref:`Jump` action.
+The imagemap can place a value into the `_return` variable using the :func:`Return` action, or can jump to a label using the :func:`Jump` action.

 ::